 The program ensures compliance with Municipal Code §22.3004(a) (PDF).
 The code requires contractors desiring to bid as a prime contractor on City of San Diego Public Works projects to be qualified based on:

 - a satisfactory record of past performance

 - compliance with the law

-Prime contractors certified as an emerging or small local business under the City's Small Local Business Enterprise (SLBE) program may be automatically prequalified to bid up to $1 million or their single-project bond limit, whichever is less.
+Prime contractors certified as an emerging or small local business under the City's Small Local Business Enterprise (SLBE) program may, upon submittal of their bond letter, be prequalified to bid up to $1 million or their single-project bond limit, whichever is less.
 For more information and detailed requirements visit the SLBE Program.

 The range of projects on which the prime contractor will be prequalified to bid is determined by the following:

 |$1,000,001 - $15,000,000||Reviewed Financial Statement and Bond Letter|